What political upheaval in Pakistan means for rest of the world

 Tensions have risen between the Taliban and Pakistan's military, which has lost several soldiers in attacks close to their mutual border.
 Pakistan wants the Taliban to do more to crack down on extremist groups and worries they will spread violence into Pakistan.
 That has begun to happen already.

-Khan has been less critical of the Taliban over human rights than most foreign leaders.
+Khan had been less critical of the Taliban over human rights than most foreign leaders.

 CHINA